 - They lived in a tiny cottage on the outskirts of Dundee and in the countryside.
 It was fantastic there.
-I loved it there. had three children but they didn't live with them, it was just me.
+I loved it there.
+I had three children but they didn't live with them, it was just me.
 I didn't get on well there, the other children were teenagers and older than me.
 I was a bit jealous when they came round, I don't know why.
 I think they lived with their father.
 I was still working with at the Mars project.
 I was going to be a joiner.
 I can remember doing some joinery work with him on a job somewhere in Dundee, not with the Mars project though.
 He also taught me how to drive. - 171.
-I lived there for about six months until it broke down on just about to turn sixteen on live a man and they put me back into Burnside live and I got drunk and apparently I assaulted a man and they put me back into Burnside live and I stayed there until live a 1985 and they had to let me go because I was sixteen.
-They didn't want me to stay there and I didn't want to stay there either.
-I decided I'd rather go my own way and I thought it was brilliant to get away from Burnside.
-For a day it was brilliant.
-They put me in some horrible hotel, it was really dirty and you had to pay rent there.
-I never paid my rent so I couldn't live there anymore and I was homeless.
-I had nowhere to go.
-The next few months were terrible.
-I was drinking and I was homeless - 172.
+I lived there for about six months until it broke down on just about to turn sixteen on the just about to turn sixteen on the just about to turn sixteen on the just a man and they put me back into Burnside just a live a l - 172.
 They might have given me a bit of cash, but I can't remember.
 I had to claim benefits.
 From then on I had to look after myself, I'd never had to feed myself before.
 I had no idea how to cook.
 I'd had no experience of looking after myself.
 I had no idea how to budget and every time I got some money, I was spending it on alcohol.
 I had to turn to crime straight away.
 It was only a matter of days after my birthday before I got arrested.
 I was sent straight to prison. - 173.
 By the time I left at sixteen I knew my mother and I was getting involved in drinking heavily with her as well and sometimes staying over with her when I was homeless.
 I had to sleep outside sometimes because of the drink.
 I was hospitalised with hypothermia twice.
 No-one tried to help me and when I was released from hospital, I was back to being homeless.
 I was an adult then of sixteen.
 I don't know if social workers were even told or not.